anhnguyendepocen/mcds-notes/README.md

 #### Readings:

-- Gigerenzer G, Krauss S, Vitouch O. The null ritual: what you always wanted to know about significance testing but were afraid to ask. _The Sage handbook of quantitative methodology for the social sciences._ 2004: 391-408.
-[Link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.331.4861&rep=rep1&type=pdf)
+- Gigerenzer G, Krauss S, Vitouch O. [The null ritual: what you always wanted to know about significance testing but were afraid to ask.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.331.4861&rep=rep1&type=pdf) _The Sage handbook of quantitative methodology for the social sciences._ 2004: 391-408.

 ### Topic 7: Building a Decision Tree